SAKryukov/vscode-extensible-markdown/docs/Extensible-Markdown.md

 In addition to these syntactic extensions, version 5.0.0 introduces two new TOC features enabled through configuration options, without any addition to the Markdown syntax.
 The rendering of list items of the TOC can be defined for the whole document, or separately per level of TOC.
 This way, the choice between `ul` (default) or `ul` list element can be done globally or per TOC level.
 Also, each of these elements can be given a global or level-dependent set of HTML *attributes*.
 One of the uses of these attributes is setting the attribute `class`.
 However, attributes are not limited to the classes.
 The possibility of adding arbitrary attributes is very important for the not-uncommon situation where the document hosting does not provide access to CSS.
 Instead, the inline `style` attribute can solve the problem.
 The configuration setting for these is described [below](#heading.extensible-markdown-converter-extension-options).

 By default, both elements use *pseudo-link* form based on Markdown *link* syntax.
-They take the form: `[](some-tag)`.
-Even when such an element produces an HTML anchor, it gives no clickable area (normally defined by the text between [] brackets).
+They take the form: `{&#123;d=some-ID}`.
 The user can create/modify "settings.json" to describe any other suitable syntax, which is done in the Regular Expression form.

 Document title needs detection because HTML requires a text value for the `title` element of the element `head`.
 The idea is to use some available Markdown element, which is rendered on the HTML page, without replacing it, but by just tagging it as a title text.

 The default syntax for title detection is:

 ```
-The Name of The Document[](title)
+The Name of The Document{title}
 ```

 In this example, the text "The Name of The Document" is copied to the HTML `title`.